miroslavsavel/laravel_envato/README.md

 open .env file
 create DB for this starter project called laravel_envato now it is empty, but we will use artisan to generate tables

+## creating migrations and models
+migration ´=production tool, rollback changes in DB

+creating migration
+creating model ´this is the code that interact and works with data php artisan make:migration --help the name for model is Guitar = it is convention
+//

+php artisan make:model Guitar --migration

+//inside the folder database/migrations  is created new migration in the new file, we can define how should our table looks like
+>> check documentation for avaible methods

+before we run our migration look at our model /app/Models/Guitar.php

+php artisan migrate
+//this will run all the migrations
+//it will create tables in mysql DB as it was set in the .env file
+// only the structure of database is made, without data of course